In this unit students will identify how to plan and carry out a statistical investigation, looking at facts about their class as a context.

 - Most students in our class…

-Students could compile their graphs as a booklet to take home to their families entitled "About our class" or similar.
+- Students could compile their displays as a booklet to take home to their families entitled "About our class" or similar.
 Alternatively, create a class display of the findings, or share them with another class.